The Exhibit Designer expresses the content, themes, and goals of the exhibition in 3D media.

 - Create graphic elevations that show locations and sizes of all graphics.

-- With the developer, compile art fabrication reference package, showing species, colors, styles, time of day, reference photos, and other details for all original artwork and specialty components.
+- With Developer, compile an art fabrication reference package, showing species, colors, styles, time of day, reference photos, and other details for all original artwork, illustrations, commissioned photographs, and specialty components.

 - Advise and respond to CAD design questions, as needed.